Activate the VPN from the browser toolbar and encrypt your connection instantly.

 No, Safari itself does not have VPN functionality.
 The ExpressVPN app on your device will secure your Safari browsing.

-Connect to thousands of servers in 160 VPN server locations in 94 countries from anywhere in the world.
-See the full list of VPN server locations.
+Connect to VPN servers in 94 countries from anywhere in the world.
+See our full list of VPN server locations.